-With this in mind, we’ve created a selection of similar titles — we recommend checking out any of the games below!
+This means that you need to turn to other games with a Hotline Miami vibe to get the same thrills.
+With this in mind, we’ve created a selection of similar titles.
+We recommend checking out any of the games below.

 So, what’s it about?
-Well, Superhot is an extremely minimalist first-person shooter with a simple, but revolutionary twist — the enemies and bullets in the game only move if you’re moving.
+Well, Superhot is an extremely minimalist first-person shooter with a simple, but revolutionary twist.
+The enemies and bullets in the game only move if you’re moving.
 When you stop, everything else grinds to a halt as well.

 Most enemy encounters require an approach similar to the one you’d have in a puzzle game.
 If there are multiple enemies, you need to shoot and move in a way that will keep you from getting killed.

 Unlike Hotline Miami, Ape Out puts more chips on its stealth elements but its beat-em-up parts are just as fun.
-The game’s combat is based on a simple, two-rule premise:
+The game’s combat follows a simple, two-rule premise:

-Now, the game’s graphics aren’t really anything to write home about — but the soundtrack is as memorable as they come, especially due to how music always seems to correspond to your actions and attacks.
+Now, the game’s graphics aren’t really anything to write home about, but the soundtrack is as memorable as they come, especially due to how music always seems to correspond to your actions and attacks.
 It’s heavily jazz-inspired, and it more than makes up for the slightly dated, if tastefully minimalist graphics.

 12 Is Better Than 6

-However, it’s easier said than done — as 12 Is Better Than 6 packs a challenging punch for even the most skillful players.
-Plus, it has an aesthetic that’s starkly different from Hotline Miami but remains just as interesting.
-Where Hotline Miami gives us a colorful, bright, neon-dipped aesthetic that screams “The Eighties”, 12 Is Better Than 6 opts for a simpler color palette accentuating a hand-drawn visual style.
+However, it’s easier said than done, as 12 Is Better Than 6 packs a challenging punch for even the most talented players.

+It has an aesthetic that’s starkly different from Hotline Miami but remains just as interesting.
+Where Hotline Miami gives us a colorful, bright, neon-dipped aesthetic that screams ‘The Eighties’, 12 Is Better Than 6 opts for a simpler color palette accentuating a hand-drawn visual style.

 In gameplay terms, there aren’t that many differences and though Hotline Miami is more original, we’d be lying if we said that 12 Is Better Than 6 wasn’t just as fun.

-Lakeview Valley gives you a similar backdrop while answering a question you may not have thought to ask — what if you could brutally and indiscriminately murder the citizens of the eponymous Valley?
+Lakeview Valley gives you a similar backdrop while answering a question you may not have thought to ask.
+What if you could brutally and indiscriminately murder the citizens of the eponymous Valley?

 While this isn’t a straight-up 2D clone of Postal, it clearly shares something of that game’s murderous rampage DNA.
-However, there’s also a main story here — one where, ironically, you’ll be solving a murder instead of committing it.
+However, there’s also a main story here.
+One where, ironically, you’ll be solving a murder instead of committing it.

-Also, funnily enough, Lakeview Valley also has an entirely parallel path; you can become an upstanding, respectable member of your local community.
+Also, funnily enough, Lakeview Valley also has an entirely parallel path.
+You can become an upstanding, respectable member of your local community.
 The title gives you the combat of Hotline Miami, but on a single, much bigger map with multiple locations that you can visit at your leisure.

 And unlike Hotline Miami, it allows you to entirely bypass your bloodlust and murderous urges — though that might be the less fun way to play the game.

 Of course, it didn’t help that Manhunt was particularly violent.
-The game had you play as a death row inmate with the gruesome task of murdering and torturing countless civilians — all to produce a snuff film.
+The game had you play as a death row inmate with the gruesome task of murdering and torturing countless civilians, all to produce a snuff film.

-At this point in time, game designers were still struggling to make games look more photorealistic than they were trying to create an original art style — which is why Manhunt has a grittier, more realistic feel to it compared to the likes of Hotline Miami.
+At this point in time, game designers were still struggling to make games look more photorealistic than they were trying to create an original art style, which is why Manhunt has a grittier, more realistic feel to it compared to the likes of Hotline Miami.

 Still, if you’re a fan of action games that are crazy enough to incite panic among parents and journalists worldwide, you’ll have some fun with this.

-Let’s just say that you’re playing a roguelike game, where you go through countless procedurally generated maps and dungeons — in which you battle against grotesque abominations.
+Let’s just say that this is a roguelike game where you go through countless procedurally generated maps and dungeons and battle against grotesque abominations.

-You’ll have to see the rest of the backstory and setting for yourself — but let’s just say that the game’s title is exceptionally clever.
+You’ll have to see the rest of the backstory and setting for yourself, but let’s just say that the game’s title is exceptionally clever.
 Anyway, onto the gameplay itself.

 If you’ve played any twin-stick shooters or the older Legend of Zelda titles, the gameplay of this game will seem quite familiar.
-As you make your way through Isaac’s dungeons, you’ll collect powerups and items that either empower you further or hinder your abilities.
+As you make your way through Isaac’s dungeons, you’ll collect power-ups and items that either empower you further or hinder your abilities.

 Payday 2 is, unlike most other titles on this list, a multiplayer game.
-And it’s quite different to Hotline Miami in most other aspects as well — it’s a realistic co-op shooter in which you take on the mantle of a hardened criminal and proceed to carry out (relatively simple, but varied) heists.
+And it’s quite different to Hotline Miami in most other aspects as well.
+It’s a realistic co-op shooter in which you take on the mantle of a hardened criminal and proceed to carry out (relatively simple, but varied) heists.

-Visuals aside, the game will have you mowing down hordes of rival criminals and cops that want to stop you in your tracks — and when it’s great, it’s really great.
+Visuals aside, the game will have you mowing down hordes of rival criminals and cops that want to stop you in your tracks.
+And when it’s great, it’s really great.

 Of course, as with most multiplayer shooters, your mileage may vary depending on who you’re playing with and what kind of co-op games you like.
 Still, it’s a darn good time.
-And there’s also a Payday 2 DLC that actually brings Hotline Miami to its world of heists — even letting you play as Jacket.
+And there’s also a Payday 2 DLC that actually brings Hotline Miami to its world of heists, even letting you play as Jacket.

 So, want to experience some of the ridiculous Hotline Miami characters in a different setting?
 This is certainly the game for you.

-Devolver Digital has made some of the most visually arresting and addictive indie action games of the past decade — including all the entries in the Hotline Miami series.
+Devolver Digital has made some of the most visually arresting and addictive indie action games of the past decade, including all the entries in the Hotline Miami series.
 However, they’re also the proud authors of Katana Zero, an exciting action platformer set in a neo-noir world.

-Due to the one-shot-kill rule that works the same on you and your enemies, Katana Zero can easily pull you into the intrinsic ballet of pulling off a series of excellent combos before unceremoniously dying to the most basic enemy attack — and it’s all the more fun for it.
+Due to the one-shot-kill rule that works the same on you and your enemies, Katana Zero can easily pull you into the intrinsic ballet of pulling off a series of excellent combos before unceremoniously dying to the most basic enemy attack, and it’s all the more fun for it.

-The best action games make failure frustrating — but also the fuel that nudges you to play further and right your previous wrongs.
+The best action games make failure frustrating, but also the fuel that nudges you to play further and right your previous wrongs.
 And Katana Zero replicates that feeling every minute of its gameplay.

-Basically, Project Downfall answers the question many gamers have posed in the past ten years: what would a Hotline Miami title be like if it was an FPS?
+Project Downfall answers the question many gamers have posed in the past ten years: what would a Hotline Miami title be like if it was an FPS?